-Nonsuch Business Enterprises Limited (wholly owned subsidiary, company number 0352077)
+Nonsuch Business Enterprises Limited (NBE) (wholly owned subsidiary, company number 0352077)

-Nonsuch Business Enterprises Limited was formed to manage the hire of school facilities and the sale of uniform for Nonsuch High School for Girls and to carry on any other trade or business which can in the opinion of the Board of Directors be advantageously carried on in connection with or ancillary to any of the business of the company.
+NBE was formed to manage the hire of school facilities and the sale of uniform for Nonsuch High School for Girls and to carry on any other trade or business which can in the opinion of the Board of Directors be advantageously carried on in connection with or ancillary to any of the business of the company.
+NBE stopped all its operation as at 31st March 2021 (pending closure) and moved them to Nonsuch High School for Girls.